-However, as a result of a general recommendation issued by the Central Bank to all financial institutions, we have created an Incentives Committee composed of three members from the Board of Directors, one of which is an independent director.
+However, as a result of a general recommendation issued by the Central Bank to all financial institutions, we have created a Personnel Incentives Committee composed of three members from the board of directors, two of which are an independent director, and our human resources manager.
 The Committee's main function is to control that the fixed and variable staff incentives -excluding directors- are consistent with the business culture, long term business plan, goals and business strategy of the Bank as well as with the applicable regulations governing the Bank.

-- (a) Argentine law requires that the audit committee be composed of three or more members from the Board of Directors (with a majority of independent directors), all of whom must be well-versed in business, financial or accounting matters.
-All the members of our Audit Committee, as appointed on April 29, 2014, satisfy the independence requirements of Rule 10A-3. - (b) Neither Argentine law nor the CNV standards contain provisions relating to an audit committee member's simultaneous service on the audit committee of other public companies. - (c) The responsibilities of the audit committee, as provided for in the Capital Markets Law No. 26,831, as regulated by Decree No. 1023 and General Resolution No. 622/13 establishing the CNV standards regarding the functions of the Committee, are essentially the same as those provided for under Rule 10A-3 of the Exchange Act, including, without limitation, the following:
+- (a) Argentine law requires that the audit committee be composed of three or more members from the board of directors (with a majority of independent directors), all of whom must be well-versed in business, financial or accounting matters.
+All the members of our audit committee, as appointed on April 23, 2015, satisfy the independence requirements of Rule 10A-3. - (b) Neither Argentine law nor the CNV standards contain provisions relating to an audit committee member's simultaneous service on the audit committee of other public companies. - (c) The responsibilities of the audit committee, as provided for in the Capital Markets Law No. 26,831, as regulated by Decree No. 1023 and the CNV standards (NT 2013) regarding the functions of the Committee, are essentially the same as those provided for under Rule 10A-3 of the Exchange Act, including, without limitation, the following: